entellopy/ceo-simulation-lab/README.md

 This model was developed as part of a broader exploration into leadership strategy under complexity.
 For questions, collaboration, or consulting inquiries, feel free to connect via [Issue](https://github.com/entellopy/ceo-simulation-lab/issues).

 ### License
-This project is licensed under the [CC BY-NC 4.0 license] (https://creativecommons.org/licenses/by-nc/4.0/legalcode#legal-code-title).
+This project is licensed under the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/legalcode#legal-code-title).
 You’re free to use, adapt, and share it for non-commercial purposes with attribution.